Max St John

 - Susie, CEO

-How to Fight Well is a discipline that combines Nonviolent Communication, models from Western pyschology and methods for managing our neurophysiological responses.
+How to Fight Well is a discipline that combines Nonviolent Communication, models from Western pyschology and methods for managing our neurophysiological responsesThe course teaches models and methods for understanding your relationship with conflict and holding steady ground when it shows up.-> Spring Cohort starts 25th February - 12-2pm

 Needs cards

-The needs cards are used by facilitators. coaches and teachers around the world, translated into six languages including Arabic, French, Greek, Italian and Japanese.£35 plus postage.
+The needs cards are used by facilitators. coaches and teachers around the world, translated into six languages including Arabic, French, Greek, Italian and Japanese.
+There is also a free, digital version below.£35 plus postage.

 My background